 Is Daily Harvest worth the money?

-If you LOVE to cook and have plenty of time to spend in the kitchen the no, you’ll save money buying your own ingredients.
+If you LOVE to cook and have plenty of time to spend in the kitchen then no. You’ll save money buying your own ingredients.
 But for me it saves so much time and improves my nutrition so the pay off is absolutely there.

 The Daily Harvest cost per week depends on how much you rely on it for your meals or for snacks.